h1t3k/Bare-Metal_Virtualized/README.md

     EFI Settings: If Debian is installed with UEFI, ensure that EFI is enabled in the VM settings.
     Disk Encryption: Be ready to provide the decryption passphrase for your encrypted drive when booting the VM.
     Data Safety: Regularly back up important data on your external NVMe drive to avoid data loss.

+Advanced Parameters:

+Changing Ownership of the Raw Disk

+    Identify the Disk Device:
+        Ensure you know the exact identifier of your external NVMe drive (e.g., /dev/disk2).
+You can use diskutil list to list all connected drives and find your NVMe drive.

+    Unloading Disk Arbitration Framework:
+        Disk access in macOS is managed by the Disk Arbitration framework, which needs to be unloaded to change ownership.
+Unload it using:

+        bash

+    sudo launchctl unload /System/Library/LaunchDaemons/com.apple.diskarbitrationd.plist

+    Be cautious: Unloading this can affect system stability and access to other disk devices.

+Change Ownership of the Disk Device:

+    Change the ownership of the disk device file to your user.
+Replace /dev/diskX with your device identifier:

+    bash

+    sudo chown $(whoami) /dev/diskX

+    This command assigns ownership of the disk device file to your current user account.

+Reload Disk Arbitration Framework:

+    Once you've changed the ownership, reload the Disk Arbitration framework:

+    bash

+        sudo launchctl load /System/Library/LaunchDaemons/com.apple.diskarbitrationd.plist

+Important Considerations

+    Temporary Change: These changes are temporary and will reset after a reboot.
+If you need to access the disk regularly, you'll need to repeat these steps or consider automating them (which is generally not recommended).
+    Risk of Data Loss: Direct access to raw disks can lead to unintentional data loss if not handled carefully.
+Ensure you have backups of your data.
+    System Security and Stability: Modifying ownership of disk devices and unloading critical system services can pose risks to the security and stability of your system.
+Perform these actions only if you are confident in your understanding of their implications.
+    Usage of Sudo: Commands that begin with sudo are executed with administrative privileges and should be used with caution.

+Remember, this is an advanced operation and typically not recommended for casual use.
+Ensure you fully understand the implications and risks before proceeding.